the-events-calendar/the-events-calendar/readme.txt

 = [Unreleased] unreleased =

+* Security - Added escaping to a number of previously un-escaped values
 * Bug - Fixed an issue where notification of mismatched TEC Addon versions failed to appear on dot releases above x.9
 * Bug - Fixed an issue where ticket prices were not displayed on in list view when tickets were marked as "Free"
 * Bug - Fixed a bug where an event's start/end dates were purged when calling tribe_update_event() without passing start/end dates